After You Apply - Freshman

 Online and Correspondence Schools

 CUNY does not accept high school credentials/diplomas from any non-public correspondence, online, or virtual high school.
-Applicants with this type of high school credential must successfully complete the GED examination to be considered for admission to a CUNY college.
+Applicants with this type of high school credential must successfully complete the High School Equivalency examination to be considered for admission to a CUNY college.
+See the High School Equivalency section below.

 If you are a New York State resident who received home-schooling, a transcript outlining all completed coursework with grades earned is required.
 You must also submit a letter from the superintendent of your school district or comparable chief school administrator certifying that you have completed the equivalent of a New York State four-year high school program through home-schooling.
-If you cannot obtain the letter from the high school district, you must obtain a GED.
+If you cannot obtain the letter from the high school district, you must obtain a High School Equivalency diploma.
+See the High School Equivalency section below.

 If you are an out-of-state resident who received home-schooling, a state-issued diploma is required.
-If you have not obtained a state-issued diploma, you must obtain your GED.
+If you have not obtained a state-issued diploma, you must obtain your High School Equivalency diploma.
+See the High School Equivalency section below.

-If you have received or will receive a GED diploma from New York State, a copy of your GED diploma and scores are required.
-You may obtain a copy from the New York State Education Department GED Testing Program, PO Box 7348, Albany, New York, 12224-0348.
+Applicants receiving a High School Equivalency diploma from New York State (also known as TASC), a copy of your High School Equivalency diploma and scores are required.
+You may obtain a copy from the New York State Education Department High School Equivalency Testing Program, PO Box 7348, Albany, New York, 12224-0348.

-If you have received or will receive a GED diploma outside of New York State, contact the appropriate State Education Department.
+Applicants receiving a High School Equivalency diploma outside of New York State should contact the appropriate State Education Department.

 Test score reports should be attached to the Document Return Receipt and sent to the appropriate CUNY/UAPC address (at left).